 International Youth Day is not just another day of celebration on the UN calendar.
 It is a unique opportunity to involve young people – who are regularly excluded from the decision-making processes that govern their futures – in the major issues affecting our world.

-Many of the strategies currently being used to connect young people with climate change are reportedly failing as has been revealed by the Young Voices project conducted by Climate Outreach.
+Many of the strategies currently being used to connect young people with climate change are reportedly failing as was revealed by the Young Voices project conducted by Climate Outreach.
 This was one of the first studies to ask young people themselves how to engage their peers more effectively and to propose and test different climate change narratives specifically designed to engage 18-25 year olds.
 It identified a number of reasons that young people feel that climate change is not an issue they can raise with their friends and families.

 Given this snapshot of some of the obstacles to youth engagement with one of the most critical issues of our time, the question is, how do we overcome this?
-As the biggest stakeholders in our Earth’s future, how can we successfully draft more of the world’s young people into the climate change battle in order to ensure leaders across the spectrum do everything they can to keep global warming to below 1.5oC?
+As the biggest stakeholders in our Earth’s future, how can we successfully draft more of the world’s young people into the climate change movement in order to ensure leaders across the spectrum do everything they can to keep global warming to below 1.5°C?

 The polarisation of the climate change debate in many countries weakens the collective effort needed to tackle this global threat which transcends borders.
 Climate Outreach is one of the organisations doing cutting-edge work on building a social consensus on climate change across all ages, faiths, nationalities and sides of the political spectrum.
 Its centre-right programme, for example, is working to establish a more balanced climate change narrative for people with centre-right political views while their young voices work has produced practical recommendations for campaigners, policy-makers – and young people themselves – on how best to discuss climate change with a young audience.

 In 1992, 12-year-old Severn Suzuki delivered a powerful speech before 172 governments at the UN Climate Change Conference in Brazil and told them, ‘If you don’t know how to fix it – please stop breaking it’, earning her the nickname The Girl Who Silenced the World for Six Minutes.
-Esha Marwaha, a 15-year-old student and member of the UK Youth Climate Coalition, successfully lobbied former UK education secretary Michael Gove to keep climate change on the curriculum by delivering a petition with over 70,000 signatures.
-University students around the world have been calling on public and private institutions to abandon fossil fuels by pulling their investments from non-renewable energy industries, which has resulted in countless cities, businesses and universities divesting from fossil fuels.
+Esha Marwaha, a 15-year-old student and member of the UK Youth Climate Coalition, successfully lobbied former UK education secretary, Michael Gove, to keep climate change on the curriculum by delivering a petition with over 70,000 signatures.
+University students around the world have been calling on public and private institutions to abandon fossil fuels by pulling their investments from non-renewable energy industries which has resulted in countless cities, businesses and universities divesting from fossil fuels.
 And many young entrepreneurs are taking to business in order to create a more sustainable world: from the Bamboo Bikes Initiative in Ghana to Hackney Energy in the UK.

 Gitika Bhardwaj works at the Royal Institute of International Affairs at Chatham House and is a trustee of Climate Outreach.